americocunhajr/BistableX/README.md

 - **J. P. Norenberg and P. S. Varoto and S. da Silva and A. Cunha Jr**, *Asymmetry-enhanced performance in bistable energy harvesters: An experimental study*, under review, 2025. <a href="http://dx.doi.org/xxx" target="_blank">DOI</a>

 ### Features
-- **Extensive Experimental Data:** Data from a custom-designed bistable energy harvester, including measurements under symmetric and controlled asymmetric conditions (achieved via magnet rotation and base tilting).
+- **Experimental Data:** Data from a custom-designed bistable energy harvester, including measurements under symmetric and controlled asymmetric conditions (achieved via magnet rotation and base tilting).

 - **Dynamic Characterization:** Frequency response functions (FRFs), power output measurements, and state-space reconstructions that reveal both monostable and chaotic behaviors.

-- **Detailed Metadata:** Comprehensive documentation of test configurations, excitation parameters, and measurement protocols to ensure reproducibility.
+- **Metadata:** Description of test configurations, excitation parameters, and measurement protocols to ensure reproducibility.

 - **Validation and Benchmarking:** Data suitable for validating numerical models and comparing the performance of energy harvesting strategies.